awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

        --placement-constraints type=memberOf,expression="attribute:ecs.instance-type == Inf1.xlarge" \
        --region us-west-2
   ```
-+ Currently, you cannot define the Inferentia resource requirement in a task definition\.
++ Currently, you can't define the Inferentia resource requirement in a task definition\.
 However, you can configure a container to use specific Inferentia available on the container instance by using the `AWS_NEURON_VISIBLE_DEVICES` environment variable\.
-+ It is recommended that you place only one task with an Inferentia resource requirement per Inf1 instance\.
++ We recommend that you place only one task with an Inferentia resource requirement per Inf1 instance\.

 ## Using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI<a name="ecs-inference-ami"></a>

 Amazon ECS provides an Amazon ECS\-optimized AMI based on Amazon Linux 2 for Inferentia workloads that comes comes pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker\.
 This AMI makes running machine learning inference workloads easier on Amazon ECS\.

-The Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI is recommended for use when launching your Amazon EC2 Inf1 instances\.
+We recommend using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI when launching your Amazon EC2 Inf1 instances\.
 You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/inf/recommended